-Electricity is supplied in the main population centres by the Department of the Northern Territory through the Electricity Supply Division of the Department of Construction.
+Electricity is supplied in the main population centres by the Department of the Northern Territory.
+The Electricity Supply Division of the Department of Construction designs, constructs, operates and maintains electricity supply facilities on the Department of the Northern Territory's behalf.

-An oil fired steam power station is operated at Darwin with 66 kV transmission.
-Alice Springs, Pine Creek, Katherine, Tennant Creek, Elliott and Daly Waters are supplied by diesel power stations.
+An oil-fired steam power station is operated at Darwin with 66 kV transmission.
+Alice Springs, Pine Creek, Katherine, Tennant Creek, Elliott, Mataranka and Tea Tree are supplied by diesel power stations.

-The Stokes Hill Power Station has an installed capacity of 70.5 MW with an additional 23.5 MW set now being installed and due for commissioning in 1976.
-A 10 MW gas turbine was commissioned in 1974.
-A contract has been let for the last stage of development of the Stokes Hill Power Station, comprising two 23.5 MW sets, which, when completed in late 1978, will give the station a capacity slightly in excess of 141 MW.
+The Stokes Hill Power Station in Darwin has an installed capacity of 94 MW with two additional 23.5 MW sets now being installed.
+These are due for commissioning in 1978, and will give the station an installed capacity of 141 MW.
 Preliminary planning for a second power station in Darwin is proceeding.
+A 10 MW gas turbine was commissioned in 1974 for emergency standby purposes.